 (f) Notification.
 The prime contractor shall provide written notification to the Contracting Officer and COTR when a subcontract is expected to exceed the negotiated cost baseline by 15 percent. (g) Privity.
 Government collection of subcontract information, surveillance of subcontractor performance, and consent to subcontract do not relieve the contractor of any responsibility for the effective management of all subcontracts and for the overall success of this contract.
-Actions taken under the authority of this clause do not establish privity of contract between the Government and subcontractor except through the prime.
+Actions taken under the authority of this clause do not establish privity of contract between the Government and subcontractors under this contract.
+The Government will not provide direction to or request action by any subcontractor except through the prime.
 However, all subcontractors must respond to direct requests for information from the Government, either directly or through the prime.